How Do You Get Rid of Turf Toe?

 What is turf toe?
 Simply put, it's a sprain of the ligaments at the base of the big toe.
 Usually, this injury affects football or soccer players who perform on astroturf.
 The trouble happens when the big toe hits the hard surface, getting jammed or bending backward.
 The pain is immediate, and the problems will only get worse if you don't seek immediate treatment.

 What is Turf Toe?
-Common Symptoms what is turf toe
+Common Causes and Symptoms ![Turf toe injury diagram]()

 Treating Turf Toe in Powder Springs GA